fried-water/ooze/README.md

 Functions are expected to be pure (outside of IO), arguments cannot be taken by mutable& or raw ptr.

-Using fully owning types is preferable, any shared mutable state needs to be externally synchronized
+Using fully owning types is preferable, any shared mutable state needs to be externally synchronized.

-Currently **ooze** only supports function calls and assignment.
-It does not support any form of control flow or accessing subfields of a type
+Currently **ooze** only supports function calls, assignment, conditionals.
+It does not support any form of type declaration, all types are registered via cpp.

-No recursion.

 ## TODO

+While loops
 Select/Match statements
 Higher Order range functions (map/filter/reduce)